 The sample design is a special two-phase stratified random sample of telephone numbers.
-The two-phase design is used in order to increase the representation in the sample of individuals belonging to the 15-19 and 20-24 age groups.
+The two-phase design is used in order to increase the representation in the sample of individuals belonging to the 15 to 19 and 20 to 24 age groups.
 In the first phase, households are selected using RDD.
 In the second phase, one or two individuals (or none) are selected based upon household composition.

-Because the main purpose of the survey is to produce reliable estimates in all ten provinces, an equal number of respondents in each province is targeted.
-The target is to get responses from 5,000 individuals age 15-24 and 5,000 individuals age 25+ across Canada, or 500 individuals in each age group per province.
+Because the main purpose of the survey is to produce reliable estimates in all 10 provinces, an equal number of respondents in each province is targeted.
+The target is to get responses from 5,000 individuals aged 15 to 24 and 5,000 individuals aged 25 and over across Canada, or 500 individuals in each age group per province.
 The initial sample size of telephone numbers depended upon the expected response rate and the expected RDD hit rate (proportion of sampled telephone numbers which are screened in as households).
 To achieve the required sample sizes, two adjustments to the standard RDD methodology were introduced.
-First, the probabilities of selection within the household were unequal and second, households with only 25+ year olds present were sub-sampled.
+First, the probabilities of selection within the household were unequal and second, households with only persons aged 25 and over present were sub-sampled.
 It is estimated that a total of almost 130,000 telephone numbers per year will be needed to get the 20,000 respondents per year.
-This assumed a 75% response rate and about 20% of households having individuals aged 15-24; the hit rate varies substantially by province, with an expected overall average of about 40%.
+This assumed a 75% response rate and about 20% of households having individuals aged 15 to 24; the hit rate varies substantially by province, with an expected overall average of about 40%.